 A moderate amount of empathy is normal and healthy because it helps us relate to each other as human beings.
 Some people lack empathy, such as psychopaths and sociopaths, and this can make them difficult people to deal with at best, or threats to society at worst.
-On the flip side, there are those who seem to express an extraordinary amount of empathy.
+On the flip side, some seem to express an extraordinary amount of empathy.

-Psychologist call it Hyper Empathy Syndrome or Emotional Reactivity.
+Psychologists call it Hyper Empathy Syndrome or Emotional Reactivity.
 It refers to people who feel so much empathy towards others and take on other people's suffering to such an extent that it becomes a burden.
-Feeling too badly for others who are in pain or who are depressed can cause a person with extreme empathy to experience the emotions just as intently, with their body releasing the same stress hormones and going through the same fight-or-flight reaction as if they were the ones experiencing the problem first-hand.
-They have trouble emotionally distancing themselves.
+When you feel too badly for others in pain or depressed, it can cause you to experience emotions just as intently.
+Your body releases the same stress hormones and going through the same fight-or-flight reaction as if you are experiencing the problem first-hand.
+People with Emotional Reactivity have trouble emotionally distancing themselves.
 This emotional overload can be draining.

-Both empathetic and empathic people experience a heightened emotional reaction towards others, but the difference is in what causes the reaction.
+Both empathetic and empathic people experience a heightened emotional reaction towards others, but the difference depends on what causes the reaction.
 For the empathetic person, it's psychological.
 For the empathic person, it's psychic.